Feature request #100

 Btw. it is not only GRASS layers related.
 This 'Idetify feature' window is shown for all non-editable ('Allow editing' unchecked) layers.

-#3 Updated by Brendan Morley - about 14 years ago
+#3 Updated by Brendan Morley - over 17 years ago

 - Status changed from Open to In Progress